rand-projects/fisb-rest/docs/source/document.rst

   (M) /cwa

 Provides all available SIGMET/WSTs, AIRMETs, and
-CWAs (Center Weather Advisory).
+CWAs (Center Weather Advisories).
 From a returned object perspective, they are all identical except for their subject matter.
 SIGMET includes WSTs (Convective SIGMETs).